Jim and Dad’s Brewing Company is a craft brewery in Yilan that opened in 2015 as a producer of some of the tastiest beers in all of Taiwan.

 When it came to choosing what to drink, the bartenders were knowledgeable and friendly as they took their time to explain what was on tap and gave us helpful recommendations.

-Despite the casual flow of customers, we noticed it never got fully packed which made us feel comfortable as we were able to enjoy the music without it being too loud.
+Despite the causal flow of customers, we noticed it never got fully packed which made us feel comfortable as we were able to enjoy the music without it being too loud.

 Sadly, we missed their happy hour as it’s only on weekday afternoons from 4pm to 7pm where you can get 25% off any draft beer.
 Another happy hour deal is on their large beers which you can get the second large beer at half price.